iwakoscott/recipes/hanks-cookies.md

 - These cookies are meant to be large.
 They are a bit fussy but work it.

 ## Satoshi's Notes:
 - For soft and chewy cookies, I recommend shaping the cookie dough into disks and refrigerating over night.
+Do not let thaw before baking.

+## Darya's Notes:

+- Bake for 12 minutes, and let rest on baking sheet for 3-4 minutes.
+Then transfer to a wire rack to cool completely.